jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-grad-cam.md

 pooled_grads = tf.reduce_mean(grads, axis=(0, 1, 2))
 ```

-Now we can compute the weighted summ of the convolutional layer output with respect to the averaged gradient.
+Now we can compute the weighted sum of the convolutional layer output with respect to the averaged gradient.
 Then we sum all the channels to obtain the heatmap class activation.

 ```python